 First the piston must be brought into TDC.
 Now rotate the magnet disk precisely into position as shown in the picture.
 The position is correct when the LED just goes from on to off.
-Now tighten the set screws evenly (ensure that the magnet disk aligns with the sensors) and put back the spark plug caps.
+Now tighten the set screws evenly (ensure that the magnet disk aligns with the sensor) and put back the spark plug caps.
 The bike is ready to start.

-Take care that the magnets in the disk are approximately in the same height as the sensor, see figure 3 on the next page.
+Take care that the magnets in the disk are approximately in the same height as the sensor, see figure 3.